454 cities, 1850 players, 453 matches ... and the winner is?

 - Port Elizabeth

-Port Elizabeth and Wellington have some good bowling performances but hardly any of their batsmen have performed exceptionally well in a world cup.
-Kingston has terrific batsmen like Gayle and Russel and equally good bowlers like Holding and Walsh but they cannot win with just 4 or 5 good players.
+Port Elizabeth and Wellington have some good bowling options but hardly any of their batsmen have performed exceptionally well in a world cup.
+Kingston has aggresive batsmen like Gayle and Russel and equally very bowlers like Holding and Walsh but they cannot win with just 4 or 5 good players.

 This is why the above mentioned teams will likely be eliminated early at the group stage.
-The following six teams have the potential to make it to the second round or super six stage.
+But the following teams have the potential to make it to the second stage.

-Team Johannesburg has some promising batsmen like Graeme Smith, De Kock, Grant Elliot (NZ), Andrew Strauss (Eng), and a good bowling lineup with players like Rabada, AJ Hall, or Adrian Kuiper.
+Team Johannesburg has some promising batsmen like Graeme Smith, De Kock, Grant Elliot (NZ), Andrew Strauss (Eng), and a good bowling lineup with Rabada, AJ Hall, or Adrian Kuiper.
 However, it is the performance that matters.
-There are not enough standout performances from these players in World Cup matches.
+And there are not many standout performances from these players in the World Cup matches.

 Second SF: Colombo vs. Lahore

 This is going to be a close encounter.
-Team Colombo is a strong contender with reliable batsmen like Jayawardene, Ranatunga, De Silva, Gurusinha, and bowlers like Vaas, Maharoof, Perera, and Matthews.
+Team Colombo is a strong contender with solid batsmen like Jayawardene, De Silva, Gurusinha, and bowlers like Vaas, Maharoof, Perera, and Matthews.
 But they will still fall short of Lahore in the semi-finals.

 Final: Sydney vs. Lahore

-So, the final will be played between a very strong Lahore side and an equally strong Sydney.
-Both teams having at least 4 - 5 players who were actually part of a World Cup winning squads, including their captains.
+We are into the final that will be played between a very strong Lahore side and an equally strong Sydney.
+Both teams have at least 4 - 5 players who were actually part of their world cup winning squads including the four World Cup winning captains.

-The batting lineup is not as strong as Sydney but it’s not weak by any means.
-We have reliable batsmen like Mohammad Yousaf, Aamer Sohail, Saleem Malik, Babar Azam, and Umar Akmal, and more than capable all-rounders like Imran Khan, Wasim, Akram, and Abdul Razaq.
+The batting lineup is not as strong as Sydney but it’s not weak at all.
+We have reliable batsmen like Mohammad Yousaf, Babar Azam, Aamer Sohail, Saleem Malik, and Umar Akmal.
+Not to forget the batting capability of the all-rounders like Imran Khan, Wasim, Akram, and Abdul Razaq.
 Plus, they have a proper wicket-keeper batsman in Kamran Akmal.